BashNotes/BashNotes/README.md

 ./bashnotes NOTES_DIR NOTES_PROGRAM

 ## Summary
-A simple program written in bash for creating and managing notes in text files, using the text editor of your choosing.
+A simple program that allows you to take notes in your preferred text editor.

-New daily notes are created automatically and copy from the previous day.
+Daily notes are automatically created and copy contents from the previous day.

-Argument 1: The directory where the notes directory will be used.
+Argument 1: The directory where the notes are/will be located.

 Argument 2: The program that the notes will be edited (vim, gedit, emacs, etc.).